microsoft/language-server-protocol/specification.md

 	/**
 	 * The range enclosing this symbol not including leading/trailing whitespace but everything else
 	 * like comments.
-This information is typically used to determine if the the clients cursor is
+This information is typically used to determine if the clients cursor is
 	 * inside the symbol to reveal in the symbol in the UI.
 	 */
 	range: Range;

 	/**
 	 * The range that should be selected and revealed when this symbol is being picked, e.g the name of a function.
-	 * Must be contained by the the `range`.
+	 * Must be contained by the `range`.
 	 */
 	selectionRange: Range;